Tender strips of beef in a delicious sauce make this Beef Teriyaki the ultimate low calorie meal when served with some rice and stir fried veg.

 - Santoku Knife (perfect knife for chopping veg)

 - Mixing Bowls

 - In a bowl, whisk together the 4 tablespoons of soy sauce, brown sugar, mirin, garlic, ginger and onion powder cornstarch, water, sugar, sesame oil, garlic, ginger, onion powder.
 Set Aside

 - Place the beef strips in a bowl and add ½ teaspoon of baking soda, toss to coat and leave to sit for 12-15 mins.

-- Heat a wok over a medium high heat.
+- Heat a wok or large frying pan over a medium high heat.

-- Add the beef strips once wok is hot and fry till lightly golden. (this is important as you want to sear the beef, add it when the wok is too cold and it will just boil and become tough)
+- Add the beef strips once wok is hot and fry till lightly golden. (this is important as you want to sear the beef (do not use a frying pan or wok that is too small, the beef should not overcrowd the pan)